Cuboid Syndrome Runner’s Healing Time

 This move is perfect for the legs, feet, back, and arms.
 It is a yoga move, but it can be used as a stretch move.
 It does not require any kind of equipment, except an optional mat.

-– Start on all four, with your hands on the mat, beneath your shoulders and your knees beneath your hip joints a bit apart.
+– Start on all fours, with your hands on the mat, beneath your shoulders and your knees beneath your hip joints a bit apart.
 If you have problems with your wrists, you can start by placing your fists on the mat with your knuckles facing the ground.

 – Slowly lift your knees from the mat using your legs.
 You should resemble a boomerang with your legs and arms straight.
 Breathe throughout the whole exercise.